groupdocs-metadata/GroupDocs.Metadata-Docs/python-net/getting-started/system-requirements.md

 ### Linux and macOS (partial support)

-GroupDocs.Metadata include macOS support for Intel and/or Apple Silicon (M-series) processors.
-Linux packages will be added in future releases.
+GroupDocs.Metadata include macOS support for Intel and/or Apple Silicon (M-series) processors and Linux support.

 ## Additional System Libraries